juan-jurado/juan-jurado/README.md

 <br />
 <br />
-- 🔭 I'm currently working at Globant.com as an IoT Edge Engineer building AI applications based on real-time video analysis using Deepstream, CNNs, and Transformers.
+- 🔭 I'm currently working at Encora.com as a Senior Data Scientist building AI applications based on real-time data analysis.
 <br />
-- 🌱 I'm currently learning low-level code (C++14) to improve my current robotic skills.
+- 🌱 I'm currently learning more Deep Learning trends such as Stable Diffusion, Transformers, GANs.
 <br />
-- 👯 I'm looking to collaborate on open source projects based on robotics and autonomous machines (AI at the edge + Robotics).
+- 👯 I'm looking to collaborate on open source projects based on autonomous machines (AI at the edge + Robotics).
 <br />
 - ⚡ Fun fact: I used to play guitar🎸 ,drums, and piano🎹 - still learning.
 I love discovering a lot of tech things.
 I love deep house and Viking music🎧 while I'm coding.
 I'm Pet-friendly (Father of two cats and two dogs).🐕🦮🐈🐈‍⬛ Also, I swim🏊, mountain bike🚵,, and travel around the world in my motorcycle.🏍️
 </div>